AdeebaRafi/adeeba_rafi.github.io/index.md

 I completed my Bachelor's in Computer Science from Hazara University, KPK, Pakistan in September 2024.
 I believe in consistency.
 I aim to improve at least 1% every day by learning something new.

-Outside of tech, I love playing badminton — it keeps me active and fresh.
+Outside of tech, I love playing badminton because it keeps me active and fresh.
 I’m also trying to build a habit of reading.
 Currently I am reading the book *Think and Grow Rich*, and yes, I’m still on chapter 3.
 (Still working to build my habit of reading books :)
 I also enjoy designing social media posters and visual content.

 ## Research Interests